pmilinr/DS512-513/README.md

 **Key Findings:**
-  Most relevant factors associated with cancellation :
+ The correlation coefficients indicate no relationship between the variables and booking cancellations.
+Most relevant factors associated with cancellation are
    1. Lead Time
    2. ADR
    3. Stay in week night